 Prize Plus is SI Leeds Literary Prize’s distinctive programme of benefits and support for its shortlisted writers, delivered in partnership with a range of renowned national literature organisations who are committed to supporting our writers and helping to raise the profile of black and Asian women’s writing in the UK.
 Prize Plus comprises a range of bespoke networking, speaking, craft and career development opportunities, designed in liaison with our partners to support and develop the Prize’s cohort of shortlisted writers.

 All shortlisted writers read short extracts from their work at the Ilkley Literature Festival as part of the award event, and are given opportunities to speak at other UK literary events, working with event partners including Rich Mix and London Literature Festival.
 Our wonderful Prize Advocate, Irenosen Okojie, who programmes these events and has supported our shortlisted writers through their Prize Plus experience, talks about her role with the Prize and why the Prize is important in this short video.

 The Prize’s rich offer of career development opportunities through Prize Plus has benefited previous cohorts of shortlisted writers, and Prize alumni are passionate about the way in which this has benefited them.
 This is Amita Murray, 2016 Aspire-igen first prize award winner:

 “For anything good that happens in my writing career, in my mind it will all go back to this award.
 Writing is a mad, lonely career path for anyone to choose, where you wake up every morning feeling a bit sick, wondering if you’re going to write anything good ever again.
 So to get the validation of the prize was an incredibly awe-inspiring and humbling thing for me.
 A year later I have a two novel deal with Harper Collins and after a four publishing house auction, I’m also signed with Random House Blanvalet in Germany.
 One of the most priceless things to come out of the award is the spontaneous, surprising friendships with fellow writers.
 A year later the short list still meets up for lunch and writerly gossip.
 The publishing industry doesn’t always know what to do with our confusing ‘diverse’ voices and it is awards like this one that blaze the way forward.
-All in all, it was nothing short of a magical experience”
+All in all, it was nothing short of a magical experience.”